wxt-dev/wxt-examples/examples/vanilla-vitest/README.md

  });
 ```

-It's very simple to write a unit test to cover this:
+It's very simple to write some unit tests to cover this:

 ###### entrypoints/**tests**/background.test.ts